nichotieno/vspt/README.md

 1. Push your code to a Git repository (e.g., GitHub).
 2. Import the repository on [Vercel](https://vercel.com/new).
-3. Add your `NEXT_PUBLIC_FINNHUB_API_KEY` as an environment variable in the Vercel project settings.
+3. Add your `FINNHUB_API_KEY` as an environment variable in the Vercel project settings.
 4. Deploy!
 Vercel will automatically build and deploy your Next.js application.